wyu6609/movies-api/README.md

 # movies-api

-* A simple movie API service with SpringBoot and MongoDB.
+*  A simple movie API service with SpringBoot and MongoDB built for personal practice on Spring REST API building.
 * Clone repo locally, maven clean and run

 ## Local Hosting Endpoints